-There are many components to a defined career plan.
+There are three stages to a defined career plan

 Most of us focus on the resume and interview process, and researching companies we want to work with.
 These fall into what I’d call the action plan component.

 Just focusing on the action plan ignores other, equally important factors: Have we defined what career is optimal for us?
 Have we set goals to achieve that optimal career – and vetted those goals to make sure they are really ours?

 My research reveals that a successful defined career plan falls into 3 stages.

 - Define your most optimal career or business